- Patients

 No treatment is without side effects.
 These will depend on the extent and duration of your treatment.
 Your doctor will explain these to you before you start your treatment, together with the ways your treatment plan and supportive care can help manage or minimise these.

 For some people, bowel cancer treatment has mild and temporary side effects.
-But for others, life will look a little different due to long-term or permanent changes to bowel habits, the bladder, or their sex life.
+For some people, life may change due to lasting effects on bowel habits, bladder function, or sexual function.

-However, treatments and techniques are helping minimise the impact treatment has on you.
+New techniques are helping minimise the impact of side effects on life after treatment.

 Surgery is the main treatment for bowel cancers that haven't spread.
 It’s usually part of an overall treatment and care plan for colon and rectal cancers.